 “Alright, then.
 We have our assignments.
-Let’s get busy as the day is drawing to a close.
+Let’s get busy as the day is ending.
 I’ll head out and let Ena out of the barn.
 She must be hungry by now.”

-“Eva, would Lord Mayweather address the letter to the ‘Council of Seven’?” asked Conall.
+“Eva, how would Lord Mayweather address the letter to the ‘Council of Seven’?” asked Conall.

 “He would say ‘Dearest Council.’
 Also, don’t sign the letter.
 Lord Rando only signed letters to nobles in other cities.”